The monopolist's free boundary problem in the plane: Product selection remains Lipschitz up to the fixed boundary

 Equivalently, there is some $r_0$ such that for all $r < r_0$ there holds $\sup_{B_r} (u-p_{x_0}) \leq Cr^2$.
 We emphasize that $r_0$ will be chosen small depending on quantities which the constant $C$ in \eqref{eq:c11-lim} is not permitted to depend on, however this does not affect the $C^{1,1}$ estimate\footnote{This is analogous to an estimate $\left\vert\frac{f(x+h)-f(x)}{h}\right\vert \leq C$ for all sufficiently small $h$ implying $|f'(x)| \leq C$ regardless of what dictates our small choice of $h$.
 It is interesting to note such an approach would not work for boundary H\"older or $C^{1,\alpha}$ estimates with $0 < \alpha < 1$. }.

 We begin by explaining the proof for part (2), that is, when $\Omega$ is a polyhedron and then explain the changes required for part (1) namely, points on rays having an end in the interior of $\Omega$.
-Note the result for $x \in \Omega_n$ is a straightforward consequence of the convexity of $u$ and $\Delta u = n+1$ in $\Omega_{n}$.

 \textit{Step 1.
-(Construction of section and comparison function on polyhedrons)} We fix $x_0 \in \Omega_{\epsilon}$ and translate and subtract a support plane after which we may assume $x_0,u(x_0)$ and $Du(x_0)$ all vanish and thus, $u \geq 0$\footnote{It is worth noting that $L$ is not translation invariant, so after this transformation we should work with $\bar{L}[u] = \int_{\Omega}\frac{1}{2}|Du|^2 + u - (x+x_0) \cdot Du \, dx$.
+(Construction of section and comparison function on polyhedrons)} We fix $x_0 \in \Omega_{\epsilon}$ and translate and subtract a support plane after which we may assume $x_0,u(x_0)$ and $Du(x_0)$ all vanish and thus, $u \geq 0$\footnote{It is worth noting that $L$ is not translation invariant, so after this transformation we should work with $\bar{L}[u] = \int_{\Omega}[\frac{1}{2}|Du|^2 + u - (x+x_0) \cdot Du]\, dx$.
 Inspection of the proof reveals such a change is inconsequential.}.
 Now, after a rotation we may assume the face closest to $x_0$ is

 We assume $d < \epsilon$.
 (If $d > \epsilon$ then we already have a $C^{1,1}$ estimate; Caffarelli and Lions's estimate is $|D^2u(x)| \leq C(n)\text{dist}(x,\partial\Omega)^{-1}\sup|Du|$.)
 Note that $x_0$ may be close to a single face of the polyhedron but, because we work in $\Omega_{\epsilon}$, satisfies